Skip to main content

 How to earn rewards points

-Rewards points are one of the most common ways credit card rewards are counted, and cards typically offer points per dollar spent on all purchases.
-Depending on the card, you may earn more points for your spending in certain purchase categories.
+Earning points is the most common way to earn rewards.
+Generally, credit cards offer a certain amount of points per dollar spent on eligible purchases.
+Depending on the card, you may earn points at an accelerated rate for your spending in certain purchase categories.
 Common categories include dining, travel and gas stations.
-Some rewards cards may offer more points for purchases in certain categories, so make sure that your card fits your spending habits.

-Another popular way to earn points is through a sign up bonus.
-When you get approved for the card and meet the spending requirement, you may be rewarded with significant rewards.
+Another popular way to earn points is through a new cardmember bonus.
+When you get approved for the card and reach a designated spending threshold within a set period of time, you may be able to earn additional credit card rewards.
+Depending on the credit card, these rewards may come in the form of points, cash back or airline miles.

 Types of credit card rewards